benjaminion/upgrading-ethereum-book/src/book.md

 The CAP theorem is a famous result in distributed systems theory that states that no distributed system can provide all three of (1) consistency, (2) availability, and (3) partition tolerance.
 Partition tolerance is the ability to function when communication between nodes is not reliable.
 For example, a network fault might split the nodes into two or more groups that can't communicate with each other.

 It is easy to demonstrate the CAP theorem in our blockchain context.
 Imagine that Amazon Web Services goes offline, such that all the hosted nodes can communicate with each other, but none can can talk to the outside world.
 Or that a country firewalls all connections in and out so that no gossip traffic can pass.
-These scenarios divide the nodes into two disjoint groups, $A$ and $B$.
+Either of these scenarios divide the nodes into two disjoint groups, $A$ and $B$.

 Let's say that somebody connected to the network of group $A$ sends a transaction.
-If the nodes in $A$ process that transaction then they will end up with a state that is different from the nodes in group $B$, so we have lost consistency, and therefore safety.
+If the nodes in $A$ process that transaction then they will end up with a state that is different from the nodes in group $B$, so overall we have lost consistency, and therefore safety.
 The only option for avoiding this is for the nodes in group $A$ to to refuse to process the transaction, in which case we have lost availability, and therefore liveness.

 In summary, the CAP theorem means that we cannot hope to design a consensus protocol that is both safe and live under all circumstances, since we have no option but to operate across an unreliable network, the Internet.[^fn-flp-theorem]